codr7/eli/README.md

 ```
 `[6 10]`

-`where` returns an iterator to items from a set of iterables matching a predicate.
+`where` returns an iterator to items matching a predicate from a set of iterables.
 ```
 [(iter/where > [1 5 2 6] [1 2 3 4])*]
 ```